MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ---
-title: Effective workload flow design
+title: Effective flow design in a workload
 description: Discover expert strategies for designing efficient flows within workloads.
 Learn about the importance of flow design, its iterative process, and best practices.
 Explore our guide to defining flows, identifying requirements, and building optimized, user-centric flows that align with reliability, security, and performance goals.
 Ideal for IT professionals and business analysts seeking to enhance operational efficiency and workload management.
 author: stephen-sumner
 ms.author: ssumner